 The Student handbook is a work in progress.
 The college and the Office of Student Life have the right to change and update this document as they see fit.
-For further clarification, contact the Dean of Students.
+For further clarification on particular policies, contact the Dean of Students.